Commercial Truck Laws

 Weight Limits and Load Securement

 Weight limits and load securement regulations are crucial in preventing accidents caused by overloaded or improperly secured cargo.
 Commercial trucks must comply with the Federal Bridge Gross Weight Formula, which determines the maximum allowable weight based on the vehicle’s axle configuration and spacing.
-Additionally, truck drivers and companies must ensure that cargo is properly secured using appropriate tie-downs, blocking, and bracing methods to prevent load shifts or during transit.
+Additionally, truck drivers and companies must ensure that cargo is properly secured using appropriate tie-downs, blocking, and bracing methods to prevent load shifts or loss during transit.

 Compliance, Safety, Accountability (CSA) Program